Kyari Magumeri

-Kyari Magumeri also known as Chari Maigumeri (c.
-1897 – ?) was a Nigerian soldier who fought in both World Wars.
+Kyari Magumeri MM BEM, also known as Chari Maigumeri, was a Nigerian soldier who fought in both World Wars.
 During the Great War, Magumeri served in the German Army.
 He received an Iron Cross medal but was later captured in Garua.
 After his release, he joined the Nigerian regiment and fought on the British side.
 He retired in 1953 and was given the honorary title of Captain.

 Life

+Maigumeri was born in Bornu (today in Borno State, Nigeria) in 1897.